SOFTINUX/Base/Readme.md

 It is nevertheless expected that this will change [#6064](https://github.com/NuGet/Home/issues/6054)
 # Using Visual Studio Code For Developing
-If you would use Visual Studio Code, you need these extensions:
+If you prefer to use Visual Studio Code, you need these extensions:
   - [Net Core Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer)
   - [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)
   - [Code Outline](https://marketplace.visualstudio.com/items?itemName=patrys.vscode-code-outline)